Best Practices - Prevent Card Testing (AKA Card Cracking)

 - Enable automatic blocking of potentially fraudulent orders

-A chargeback prevention company can also assist with reducing this type of fraud, as they often come with proprietary tools designed to spot fraud and prevent it from the ground up.
+A chargeback prevention company can also assist with reducing this type of fraud, as they often have proprietary tools designed to spot fraud and prevent it at every level.

 Naturally, if you’re going to invest time and energy into reducing card testing fraud, you want to verify that your efforts are working.
 To do that, you’ll want to track the number of card cracking instances each year.